-Broadcast Management Group was back at it with IMDb during the 70th annual Emmy Awards in Los Angeles, providing live production, technical management, and production staffing services for “IMDb Live After the Emmys”.
-The 60-minute live production started immediately after the Emmy’s telecast and streamed live to Twitch, Twitter, and IMDb.
+IMDb engaged our live production team for three consecutive years to provide technical management for “IMDb Live After the Emmys.”
+The 60-minute program started immediately after the Emmy’s telecast and streamed live to Twitter, Twitch, and IMDb.com.

 BMG was responsible for deploying technical resources in 4 core areas in and around the Staples Center, JW Marriott, and LA Live in downtown Los Angeles to fulfill IMDb’s creative vision.

 IMDb procured a 15′ x 20′ footprint inside the JW Marriott for their Winner’s Walk set.
 After Emmy winners collected their awards, they would proceed to the Winner’s Walk to conduct interviews with press and media outlets.
 IMDb producers would then usher guests into their Winner’s Walk set, where they would conduct a brief interview.
 Due to space restrictions, BMG captured the Winner’s Walk set with four robotic cameras.
 All camera and audio feeds were sent back to our truck farm via fiber.
 Technical setup at the Winner’s Walk included teleprompters and program monitors where talent received either a program return or a feed of the Emmy’s telecast.
 BMG was also responsible for all set lighting and overall management of the set construction and load-in.